GautamPenna/GPSAT/README.md

 ## Rationale

-Bioinformatics workflows for sequence alignment and analysis typically require comfort with the command line, scripting, and a patchwork of separate tools.
-This creates a steep barrier for biology educators, students, and wet-lab researchers who need these analyses but should not have to become software engineers to run them.
+Studying viral and genomic sequences usually means using multiple separate programs — and most of them require the command line.
+That works for software-savvy researchers, but it shuts out a large part of the biology community.

-VGAT GUI was built to close that gap.
-It wraps industry-standard tools (MAFFT, Biopython, UniProt, NCBI) inside a clean graphical interface.
-A researcher can go from a database query to a color-coded alignment visualization — without writing a single line of code.
+VGAT GUI exists to fix that.
+It brings the most common sequence analysis tasks — searching databases, aligning sequences, and visualizing results — into one simple desktop app.
+No coding required.

-The tool is also purpose-built for **teaching**.
-Students can submit their own sequences as `.vgat` files, and instructors can compare them against a master reference in a single view.
-This makes VGAT useful not just for research, but as a lab companion for courses in virology, genomics, and molecular biology.
+It is also designed with **classrooms in mind**.
+Students can export their results as a `.vgat` file and hand them in.
+Instructors can load all submissions at once and compare them side by side.
+This makes VGAT useful as both a research tool and a teaching companion.

 ---